From Medical Records to Diagnostic Dialogues: A Clinical-Grounded Approach and Dataset for Psychiatric Comorbidity: Multi-agent Diagnosis Framework

 \emph{Natural language cues.} Within each sub-state group, only the first question adopts a precise temporal phrase such as ``in the past two weeks''; subsequent questions use looser expressions like ``recently'' to avoid unnatural repetition.

 \emph{Binary symptom scale and flow control.} The original four-point SCID-5-RV symptom scale (``unclear'', ``absent'', ``subthreshold'', ``threshold'') is reduced to a binary form: \textit{present} or \textit{absent}.
+We do not discard severity information in this simplification; it is encoded in specific HDSM nodes and transitions (e.g., duration constraints such as A254~$\geq$~1 week, and functional impairment checks such as A23 on school, work, or social functioning), while the binary variables only indicate whether diagnostic thresholds are met.
+We adopt this binarization not because the four-level severity scale is unimportant, but because distinctions such as ``below threshold'' versus ``insufficient information'' require nuanced clinical judgment: in our early experiments, asking LLM agents to maintain four-level severity ratings frequently produced inconsistent or contradictory outputs, leading to diagnostic loops or invalid transitions, whereas binary thresholding yielded a more stable and auditable diagnostic process.
 Colored arrows in \autoref{fig:depression_machine} illustrate how different responses guide the interview trajectory.
 If a BLS node has no valid successor, the agent performs a localized random traversal within the sub-state group.
 The transition to the next diagnostic state occurs only after all terminal BLS nodes (i.e., those without successors) have been visited.
 If the number of ``positive'' (i.e., ``present'') responses exceeds a threshold, the group is deemed \textit{positive} and follows the corresponding path; otherwise, it is \textit{absent} and triggers an alternative transition.

 \textbf{Diagnostic Context Tree (DCT)} \quad To further enhance the semantic depth and contextual coherence of diagnostic dialogues, we introduce the DCT, a tree-structured semantic controller that operates alongside the HDSM.
 The DCT is designed to dynamically manage the flow of the dialogue, ensuring that it remains clinically relevant and logically coherent.
 The top-level branches of the DCT include three main categories: \textit{Family History}, \textit{Personal History}, and \textit{Experience Inquiry}.
 These categories are structured to capture the comprehensive background information necessary for a thorough psychiatric evaluation.